Badda Jagoroni Sangsad

-Badda Jagoroni Sangsad (বাড্ডা জগরনী সংসদ) is a Bangladeshi football club based in Badda, Dhaka.
+Badda Jagoroni Sangsad (বাড্ডা জগরনী সংসদ) is a Bangladeshi football club based in Badda, Dhaka. formerly known as Badda Naveen Krira Chakra.
 It currently competes in the Dhaka Senior Division League, the third-tier of Bangladeshi football.

 History

 Early years

-The club was founded in Badda, Dhaka through the re-organization of Naveen Krira Chakra in 1980.
-In the same year, they participated in the inaugural edition of the Pioneer League; however, the league ended without declaring a champion and runner-up team.
+The club was founded in Badda, Dhaka as Badda Naveen Krira Chakra.
+In 1980, they participated in the inaugural edition of the Pioneer League; however, the league ended without declaring a champion and runner-up team.
 In 1986, the club was crowned champion of the Pioneer League, edging out runners-up Matuail Jubo Sangha, as both teams were promoted to the Dhaka Third Division League.

 In their fourth season competing in the Third Division, in 1991–92, Badda earned promotion to the Second Division as runners-up to Lalmatia Club after securing a 0–0 draw with the eventual champions on the league's final matchday.
 In the 1994–95 season of the Second Division, the club secured promotion to the country's second tier, the Dhaka First Division League, as runners-up to Police AC.

 Badda finished fifth and third in their first two seasons in the First Division, missing out on promotion by two points during the latter.
 The club eventually secured promotion to the top tier, the Dhaka Premier Division League, after securing the 1997–98 First Division title.
 They were the league's highest goal scorers that season, scoring 48 goals and conceding 24.
 All five of the club's promotion campaigns, starting from 1986, were spearheaded by coach Sayeed Hassan Kanan, who was also actively playing in the top tier until 1996.